 - What you would like to teach your adult child.

-They may even help you to realize that you are enabling someone without you seeing it yourself.
-As discussed earlier, it is very difficult for someone to realize that they are enabling a person, as they feel as though they are simply helping them.
+They may even help you discover you've been enabling someone without realizing.
+As discussed earlier, it's very difficult for someone to realize they're enabling a person, as they feel as though they are simply helping them.

 Helping Them Through It

 Your adult children may push back at first.
 However, your role as a parent is to see the bigger picture and understand that while they may be happy now, this is not what's best for them long-term.

 They may say things like, "don't you still love me?" or "why are you so mean to me?"
 It can be hard losing the support they've grown accustomed to.
 Be understanding and compassionate.
 But it's important to stay strong enough to hear these thoughts without changing the course of action.
 While they may even say they don't love you anymore, be strong.
 This is merely a reaction to you breaking the cycle.
 Forced change is uncomfortable, but people only change once they are uncomfortable enough to do so.
 Another idea is to invite them to a counseling session.
 Many young adults are on their phones most of the day anyway, so they can plug into an online therapist along with you to do some family work.
 It may not even seem like therapy to them, but rather texting about life.

 Once you begin to break the cycle of enabling and see your child gain independence, you will feel overwhelmingly proud of them.
 It will make your efforts worthwhile.
 You'll be able to see your child make life decisions and choices you would make yourself.
 You'd be surprised what they can do with a little guidance and a little freedom.